• Menu

 • Be careful not to scratch the aerator.

 • Place the aerator in a bowl of white vinegar for one hour.
-The white vinegar will dissolve and remove hardness build-up and allow you to inspect what is left in the bowl after cleaning.
+The vinegar will dissolve and remove hardness build-up, allowing you to inspect what is left in the bowl after cleaning.

 • Clean and rinse and reinstall the aerator.